-Salt therapy is as simple as sitting in special room that recreates the conditions of a salt cave above ground.
-Salt rooms provide an allergen and pathogen free environment, giving the lungs an opportunity to heal.
-They have become a popular treatment for asthma, cystic fibrosis and a host of other respiratory and skin ailment sufferers.
+Salt therapy is as simple as sitting in a special room that recreates the conditions of a salt cave above ground.
+Salt rooms provide an allergen and pathogen-free environment, giving the lungs an opportunity to heal.
+They have become a popular treatment for asthma, cystic fibrosis, and a host of other respiratory and skin ailment sufferers.

-Many people believe that salt therapy benefits It is a popular treatment for children with asthma because it is all-natural and some say it reduces the need for prescription medications.
+It is a popular treatment for children with asthma because it is natural and some say it reduces the need for prescription medications.
 As with most alternative therapies, salt therapy is also criticized as not being scientifically proven as beneficial.

-Those who advocate salt therapy attribute the benefits to the fact that it is a sterile environment, without pathogens like bacteria and viruses, allergens.
+Those who advocate salt therapy attribute the benefits to the fact that it is a sterile environment, without pathogens like bacteria, viruses, or allergens.
 Any microorganism that makes it into the cave cannot survive because of the salt.
 Salt rooms also have a high level of negative ions, which can help improve your mood.

 A Salt Sanctuary In Upstate New York

-The pink and white variegated salt blocks from The Himalayas are very beautiful, especially when illuminated from behind, so resort spas like The Spa at Aria in Las Vegas, have used them to build a "salt meditation room."
-This is a lovely place to hang out, but it is probably not going to give you the therapuetic benefits of an ongoing course of salt therapy.
+The pink and white variegated salt blocks from The Himalayas are very beautiful, especially when illuminated from behind, so resort spas like the Spa at Aria in Las Vegas, have used them to build a "salt meditation room."
+This is a lovely place to hang out, but it is probably not going to give you the therapeutic benefits of an ongoing course of salt therapy.

 Salt molecules are comprised of a positive sodium ion and a negative chloride ion.
 While you breathe in the salty air of the therapy room, salt molecules enter the moist airways of the lungs and break down, releasing the negative ions.